zmap/zdns/README.md

 =====

 ZDNS was originally built as a CLI tool only.
-Work has been done to convert this [library](github.com/zmap/zdns/src/zdns) into a standalone library and a separate [CLI](github.com/zmap/zdns/src/cli) wraps the library.
+Work has been done to convert this [library](github.com/zmap/zdns/src/zdns) into a standalone library and let a separate [CLI](github.com/zmap/zdns/src/cli) wrap the library.

 The library consists of a `ResolverConfig` struct which will contain all config options for all lookups made.
-The `ResolverConfig` is used to create a `Resolver` struct which will make all lookups.
-A `Resolver` should only make a single lookup at a time and multiple `Resolver` structs should be used for parallelism.
+The `ResolverConfig` is used to create 1+ `Resolver` struct(s) which will make all lookups.
+A `Resolver` should only make a single lookup at a time (it is not thread-safe) and multiple `Resolver` structs should be used for parallelism.
 See our [examples](github.com/zmap/zdns/examples) for how to use the library.
 [Modules](github.com/zmap/zdns/src/modules) are used to define the behavior of the lookups.